JohannesBuchner/BXA/_sources/xspec-analysis.rst.txt

 	through the model.
 All such lines are plotted.
 Where the region is darker, more lines ended up, and thus it is more likely.

-For plotting the model parameters found against the data, use these functions.
+For plotting the model parameters found against the data, use these functions:

 .. automethod:: bxa.xspec.BXASolver.posterior_predictions_unconvolved
 .. automethod:: bxa.xspec.BXASolver.posterior_predictions_convolved